HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 **Implementation**

-- Network connectivity is monitored with the blackbox-exporter that sends ICMP pings to the respective hosts ([config](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/prometheus/prometheus.yml#L80)).
+- Network connectivity is monitored with the blackbox-exporter that sends ICMP "pings" to the respective hosts ([config](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/prometheus/prometheus.yml#L80)).
 - Visualization uses a "State Timeline" Grafana Panel.

-## Container Logs with Loki
+### Container Logs with Loki

 {{< center >}}**Question:** Are there any errors in the container logs?{{< /center >}}

 ![image](/posts/2023-06-10-home-lab/logs.png)

 The panel on the top shows the total log volume across all containers.
-The midlle panel breaks the log volume down per container.
+The middle panel breaks the log volume down per container.
 The listing below the graph, shows the actual logs.

 **Implementation**